A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Discussion

-Rodriguez et al., along with other studies examining the impact of neighborhood socioeconomic status (SES) on cancer outcomes, have used the Yost Index from the SEER database \cite{ rodriguez_racial-ethnic_2021,rodriguez_guideline-adherent_2021, karia_racial_2023, goel_neighborhood_2023}.
-Initially developed in 2001 to examine breast cancer incidence in California, this measure of neighborhood disadvantage, although it uses a subset of our variables, provides different information and may not be reflective of healthcare access in the current socioeconomic context.
-This is because the Yost Index emphasizes monetary indicators and is derived via a one-component PCA.
-This method uses weights or the component loadings that explain the most variance within the data to create an uncorrelated linear combination of the SES indicator variables \cite{jolliffe2016principal}.
-Although PCA is a powerful and widely used method to reduce the dimensionality of high-dimensional datasets, like in the case of neighborhood data, the method suffers from interpretability issues because it outputs a linear combination of the original indicators, and therefore we cannot generalize about the original variables \cite{jolliffe2016principal}.
-In contrast, our approach using finite mixture models provides a holistic way to identify patterns within a dataset by modeling the data as a mixture of Bernoulli distributions.
-This approach provides interpretable clusters of neighborhoods making it easier to understand the heterogeneity of neighborhood data, as well as the defining characteristics of each profile.
-We used a Bayesian framework for mixture models because it provides the flexibility of estimating model parameters and the number of profiles simultaneously.
-Specifically, our approach treats the number of profiles like any other unknown parameter and puts a prior distribution on it, which provides a robust method for consistently estimating the number of profiles \cite{papastamoulis_bayesbinmix_2017, van_havre_overfitting_2015, miller_prior_2018}.
-Utilizing a Bayesian framework to estimate our model allowed us to borrow information within and across other neighborhoods to generate these profiles and provide a more comprehensive view of how these factors interrelate with one another at the neighborhood level.
-Overall, using our NSDoH profiles to assess association with health outcomes, such as receipt of optimal care for EC, may give a more nuanced view of how SDoH work overlap and co-occur within communities rather than in isolation.
+Several studies have relied on the Yost index as a reliable measure of socioeconomic status at the neighborhood level \citep{ rodriguez_racial-ethnic_2021,rodriguez_guideline-adherent_2021, karia_racial_2023, goel_neighborhood_2023}.
+This measure of neighborhood disadvantage uses a subset of our variables, which yields a different narrative of SES that is not necessarily reflective of the socioeconomic barriers of healthcare access.
+The Yost index is derived via a one component PCA.
+This approach is a powerful and widely used method to reduce the dimensionality of high-dimensional datasets, but it suffers from interpretability issues because it outputs a linear combination of the original indicators \citep{jolliffe2016principal}.
+These results, by focusing on a composite score, could mask multidimensional deprivation patterns across neighborhoods.
+Our approach, which relied on a mixture model framework, provides a holistic way to identify patterns of multiple interrelated exposures jointly.
+This approach provides interpretable clusters of neighborhoods, making it easier to understand the heterogeneity of neighborhood data, as well as the defining characteristics of each profile.
+The Bayesian framework of the MBMM provides the flexibility of estimating the model parameters using prior information, including the parameter describing the number of profiles \citep{papastamoulis_bayesbinmix_2017, van_havre_overfitting_2015, miller_prior_2018}.
+Utilizing a Bayesian framework allowed us to borrow information within and across other neighborhoods to improve the precision of our estimates, which improved the identifiability of our profiles.